Monthly saving guide

 These answers cover the questions people ask most often when they are trying to choose a monthly savings number.

-It depends on the goal, but a useful benchmark is about €277.62 a month to reach €500,000 by age 65 at 7%, starting from age 30 with no money already invested.
+It depends on the goal.
+A useful benchmark is about €277.62 a month to reach €500,000 by age 65 at 7%, starting from age 30 with nothing already invested.
+Change the target or the return assumption and the number shifts accordingly.

-It can be enough for many medium and long term goals.
-At 7%, €200 a month grows to about €162,014 in 25 years and about €243,994 in 30 years, so the answer depends on your target and timeline.
+It can be, for many medium and long term goals.
+At 7%, €200 a month grows to about €162,014 in 25 years and about €243,994 in 30 years.
+Whether it is enough depends on what you are saving for and how long you have.

-You need a target amount first.
-As one example, starting at age 30 and aiming for €500,000 by age 60 at 7% requires about €409.85 per month, while starting at age 35 raises the monthly amount to about €617.23.
+You need a target first.
+Starting at 30 and aiming for €500,000 by 60 at 7% requires about €409.85 per month.
+Starting at 35 for the same target raises it to about €617.23.
+The earlier you start, the less each month has to carry.

 The right monthly number is the one that matches your goal and that you can repeat without breaking the rest of your budget.
 Start with a workable amount, let time do its job, and increase the contribution when you can.